Joey-Crown/cot-4500-as1/README.md

-# COP4500 Numerical Calculus Intro to GitHub and Python
+# COP4500 Numerical Calculus Assignment 1

 This application was built using `Python` using the `NumPy` library.